matangover/metrosynth/README.md

 ## Graphics

-All of the graphics are implemented using the Paper.js vector graphics library.
+The graphics rendering ([graphics.js](/graphics.js)) is implemented using the [Paper.js](http://paperjs.org/) vector graphics library.
 The metro map is a vector graphic obtained by converting the offical STM PDF metro map into an SVG file.
 The SVG file is loaded and converted into Paper.js objects.
-Every line's geometric path object, labelled manually in the SVG file beforehand, is then obtained from the Paper.js object tree, and train objects can be drawn on it by computing an offset position along the path.
+Every line's geometric path object, labelled manually in the SVG file beforehand, is then obtained from the Paper.js object tree.
+Train objects are drawn on top of the tracks by computing an offset position along the path.

 To ensure a high rendering frame-rate, the graphics loop (Paper.js `onFrame`, called from a `requestAnimationFrame` browser callback) is separated from the audio loop (Tone.js `Transport` event callbacks).
 An in-memory data structure of active trains is kept to coordinate between the audio and the graphics simulation.